chavi362/Icy-Tower/README.md

 1. Clone the repository to your local machine:git clone https://github.com/chavi362/Icy-Tower.git
 2. Open `Home-page.html` in your preferred web browser.

-3. Register for the game, enter your details, and proceed.
+3. Register for the game, enter your name and valid email and password, and proceed.

 4. Choose a character and difficulty level to start playing.
-This is the instructions for the game, you can find the on the project itself
+This is the instructions for the game, you can find them also in the project itself
 ![Uploading image.png…]()

 ## If you find this project useful or interesting, please consider giving it a star ⭐️.
 Your support is highly appreciated!